 For about 60 years, tankers have travelled through the Burrard Inlet without incident.
 In that time, safety standards have continued to become more stringent.

 All tankers calling on Vancouver are double-hulled, which means there are two layers of heavy steel protecting their cargo.
 All tankers are approved for use by reviewing their operating history and current condition.
 Transport Canada Port State Control monitors every vessel that comes into Canadian waters and can access vessel information including its history and known deficiencies.
 Further, each petroleum terminal typically conducts its own stringent inspections on all tankers calling the terminal.

 All tankers and all vessels over 350 gross tons entering Port of Vancouver waters must have at least one licenced B.C.
 Coast Pilot in charge of the navigation of the vessel.
-Larger tankers are manned by two senior B.C.
-Coast Pilots using the latest high precision marine navigation equipment in addition to the ship’s fully trained crew.
+Large tankers have two senior B.C.
+Coast Pilots on board using the latest high precision marine navigation equipment in addition to the ship’s fully trained crew.

-All loaded tankers moving under the Second Narrows Bridge are assisted by tugs boats that are attached by large ropes to the vessel, in accordance with the port authority’s Second Narrows Movement Restricted Area Procedures set out in the Port Information Guide.
+When transiting the Second Narrows, all tankers are subject to tidal current restrictions, and all loaded tankers moving under the Iron Workers Memorial Bridge are assisted by tugs boats that are attached by large ropes to the vessel, in accordance with the port authority’s Second Narrows Movement Restricted Area Procedures set out in the Port Information Guide.

 The Port of Vancouver sees about 30 to 50 crude oil tankers per year, out of a total of about 3,160 vessel calls annually.
 With the proposed Kinder Morgan pipeline expansion project, this number could increase to about 400 tankers per year, or about 13 per cent of our total vessel traffic.
 Other ports see far more such traffic.
 The Port of Rotterdam in the Netherlands sees about 8,200 tankers each year and Singapore hosts about 22,200 tankers annually.